 Love never ends (1 Cor.
 13:8).

-St. Luke’s narrative silence is deafening, until that silence is filled with the faithful cries of a blind man.
+St. Luke’s narrative silence is deafening until silence is filled with the faithful cries of a blind man.
 Here is a man who has every reason to be ignorant of Jesus and His loving power.
 He does not have the apostles’ many advantages—he can’t even see Jesus—and yet, here he is praising God and humbly presenting himself before his king despite the darkness all around him, despite the judgment and spite of his neighbors telling him to shut up and suffer.
 This blind man has every reason to retreat bitterly into himself, making the darkness of his eyes become the darkness of his heart, but the Word of God forces him to cry out into the darkness for the healing light of the world.
-By calling Jesus, “Son of David,” this blind man is praising Christ before He does anything for him; amazingly, because the Word of God is the author of reality, that truth—planted in the soil of this man’s heart—gives him eyes to see a reality that cannot be destroyed by an optic nerve left corrupted and maimed by this fallen world.
+By calling Jesus, “Son of David,” this blind man is praising Christ before He does anything for him; amazingly, because the Word of God is the author of reality, that truth—planted in the soil of this man’s heart—gives him eyes to see a reality which cannot be destroyed by an optic nerve left corrupted and maimed by our fallen world.
 Contact between blind sinner and loving king destroys ignorance in a way nothing else can.

-Now, all of the good parts of these lower loves our culture is obsessed with are the gracious gift of a God who has not allowed the world to be as bad as our sin could make it: that mercy even includes whatever good comes from Mr Sheeran’s breathy ode to the female form.
-For example, I am glad Adolf Hitler loved his dog, it gave him less time to be busy trying to destroy the world, but I would never buy an Valentine’s Day card for my wife which read, “I love you like Hitler loved his dogs.”
+Now, all of the good parts of these lower loves our culture is obsessed with are the gracious gift of a God who has not allowed the world to be as bad as our sin could make it: this mercy even includes whatever small good comes from Mr. Sheeran’s breathy ode to the female form.
+For example, I am glad Adolf Hitler loved his dog as it gave him less time to be busy trying to destroy the world, but I would never buy an anniversary card for my wife which read, “I love you like Hitler loved his dogs.”
 Why?
 Because we understand that Hitler’s love for his dogs was not enough to redeem him.
 We know that Hitler could have been the best puppy parent on the planet, and it wouldn’t be enough to make him good.
 The same is true of us: we could be the best dad or the greatest mom, we could be the best boyfriend or most caring lesbian—and the world will be the less terrible for it—but none of that will save us because that isn’t the purpose of all of these lower loves.
 The purpose of all these flawed and imperfect human loves is to make us long for the perfect divine love they point us towards.
 These loves are minor tributaries to the mighty, pulsating river ready to burst its banks at any moment, and that river is God’s love.
 This is the love St. Paul challenges us to dive into today because, as he argues, without it we literally have nothing.

 But why can God demand our everything?
 How can he demand our love?
 The answer is simple: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (St. John 3:16).
-What God requires of us is only what He has given us.
+What God requires of us is only a fraction of what He has given us.
 As an analogy, if a good friend’s son died saving our lives, how much love do we owe that friend?
 If he asked us to come by his house once or twice a week, would we say, “No?”
 Of course not, it would be the least we could do for someone who suffered so terribly that we might live.
 What if he asked us to start a memorial fund in his dead son’s honor?
 We would instantly say, “Yes,” and donate all we could.
 What if he asked us to raise his newly orphaned grandchildren?
 Even here, we would have to say, “Yes.”
 Everything about our lives would be changed—how we act, how we think, how we love—all of it would be transformed because we would recognize that our life belonged to the one who had saved us.
 That sacrificed son would live on in the life he changed; he would live on in our loving sacrifice of ourselves for him.